-Better avoid to wear no-shoulder tops, hats, too-short bottoms, flip-flops.
+Better avoid wearing no-shoulder tops, hats, too-short bottoms, flip-flops.

 - Torii Gate

-First, bow slightly once before passing the “Torii Gate”.
+- First, bow slightly once before “Torii Gate”

-Passing through the gate means you step in the sanctuary, and the center way under the gate is for Gods.
+Beyond the gate means you step in the sanctuary, and the center way is for Gods.

 Therefore, worshippers should walk on the side of the path and also should step from the foot outside (close to the side of the path).

-Fx, step from the right foot first when walking by the right pole.
-Step from the left foot first when walking by the left pole.
+Fx, step from the right foot first if you walk near the right pole.
+Step from the left foot first if you walk near the left pole.

-If you wear a hat, you should take off before passing the gate.
+If you wear a hat, you should put it off before the gate.

-You will see the Japanese people don’t follow these manners, but this is a custom tradition that the ancestors have been doing for hundreds of years.
-It is advisable to do so as a show of respect.
+You may see some people who don’t follow these manners, but this is a custom that the ancestors have been doing for hundreds of years.
+Some might not know the tradition (honestly, I haven’t known for long), it is advisable to do so as a show of respect.

-Before proceeding toward the shrines, you need to stop “Temizuya” to purify your hands & mouth.
+Before proceeding toward the shrines, you need to stop by “Temizuya” to purify your hands & mouth following the proper steps.